MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Meeting-queries.md

 ## Add metrics

-You can add a base metric for additional custom meeting data to include in the output file.
+You can add base metrics to customize your meeting data.
 For example, select the Attendees metric to include the total number of people that attended meetings.
-And if you select a filter for the metric, you can add a column for the total number of people from the engineering group that attended meetings.
+You can add a metric filter to further customize the data.
+For example, the following will only show meetings with attendees from the engineering group.

 ![Meeting query metric](../Images/WpA/Tutorials/meeting-metric.png)